-Having a healthy cash flow is paramount to your survival and success, so you have to learn how to tackle overdue invoices, otherwise you put pressure on your cash flow.
-But chasing for money is something you'll naturally dread, particularly as you'll want to stay friendly with your clients and not burn any bridges.
+Having a healthy cash flow is paramount to your survival and success, so you have to learn how to tackle overdue invoices.
+Otherwise, you put pressure on your cash flow.
+But chasing for money is something you'll naturally dread, particularly as you'll want to stay friends with your clients and not burn any bridges.

-So how do you get those payments sorted in time without annoying your clients and keeping your relationships strong?
-Here are our top tips on tackling overdue invoices…
+So how do you get those payments sorted in time without annoying your clients and keeping your relationships healthy?
+Here are our top tips on tackling overdue invoices.

-With every new client make sure you establish your payment terms as early as possible.
+With every new client, establish your payment terms as early as possible.
 Explain when and how you invoice, and when you expect invoices to be settled.
-With my own business, we normally go with the standard 30-day payment terms and we send our invoices once work is complete, usually at the end of each month.
+With my own business, we normally go with the standard 30-day payment terms, and we send our invoices once work is complete, usually at the end of each month.
 Larger companies might have a 60-day term.
 Others might require immediate payment.
-It's up to you how you set the rules, but in my experience - 30 days tends to be the 'norm'.
+It's up to you how you set the rules, but in my experience - 30 days tend to be the 'norm'.

-Did you know the Government has legislation to protect small businesses against late payers?
-In fact, the law allows you to charge debtors interest on any late payments, but only if you want to.
+Did you know the UK government has legislation to protect small businesses against late payers?
+The law allows you to charge debtors interest on any late payments, but only if you want to.
 This 'late payment' legislation means you can claim interest on unpaid invoices at 8% over the base rate and reasonable debt recovery costs.

 For more details read this article.
 Just make sure you warn new clients that you may charge interest if invoices aren't paid on time.

 So it's been 30 days and still no payment?
-Give it a couple of days before you chase your client.
-You want to give them a chance as there'll potentially have their own cash flow to consider.
+Give it a couple of days before you pursue your client.
+You want to give them a chance as there'll potentially have their cash flow to consider.
 Give it three or four days before you contact your client.

 When you chase for payment for the first time, don't be angry with your client.
-And don't assume the worst either.
-People easily forget, so a friendly reminder might be the only thing that's required.
+And don't think the worst, either.
+People quickly forget so a friendly reminder might be the only thing that's required.

-If a friendly email reminder doesn't do the trick, send a statement a couple of days later.
+If a friendly email reminder doesn't do the trick, submit a statement a couple of days later.
 Again, attach the statement to a friendly email and remind the client that payment is now due.
-Don't resort to being angry or aggressive – keep it friendly, but ensure you apply the pressure.
-This should ensure you get paid.
+Don't resort to being angry or aggressive – keep it warm and friendly, but ensure you apply the pressure.
+It should ensure you get paid.

 If you've followed all of the above advice, and you've still not been paid – pick up the phone.
 Be friendly and ask if there is any issue with payment.
 This will put the client on the spot and make them answer 'yes' or 'no'.
 From this conversation, you should be able to determine your next move.

 Hate dealing with clients and overdue invoices?
 Get someone else to do it!
-Not only will you avoid the headache of chasing payments, but hiring a professional will give you a greater chance of getting paid.
-There's nothing like putting the fear of God into a client by having an accountant or PA chase for payment.
+Not only will you avoid the headache of chasing payments, but hiring a professional accountant or PA will give you a better chance of getting paid.
+It gives you credibility.

-Still having problems getting paid?
+Still not getting paid?
 Next time, ask for a percentage upfront or full payment before work even begins.
-Explain to all new clients that you're a small business and in future are happy to invoice after work has been complete, but only once your relationship is established.
+Explain to all new clients that you're a small business and in future are happy to invoice after work has been completed, but only once your relationship is established.